Taxonomies are great, but your users do not want to browse.

 The benefits of deploying an Insight Engine for these experiences often is overlooked by companies implementing a CMS.
 Strangely by focusing on the publishing platform and content delivery they often neglect to deliver on the feature users rely on the most.
 Engaged users search.
 You should encourage it.

 Companies don’t choose their CMS because of search.
 It’s the truth.
 When they evaluated their CMS choices, they didn’t have their content in it.
 Additionally, many companies have an incorrect belief that the technology is embedded in their Liferay, Interwoven or Sitecore CMS already.
 Every CMS has search technology, but as we pointed out, the embedded technology isn’t the same technology that Gartner is calling “Insight Engines” or Forrester calling “Cognitive Search.”
-And the differences between what is and what can be is significant.
+The differences between what CMS search out of the box is and what it can be is significant.

 We have over ten years of experience delivering better search and data experiences for our customers and their users.Let's Get Started